vivian-hafener/Slurm-Development-Environment/README.md

 ### Use
 The `Makefile` provides many targets identified by verbs with which to interact with the Slurm environments.
 These are generally self explanatory.
 For most commands you will need to specify `version=XX.XX`, and for configuration commands you may also need to also specify `dbdpass=`.

+Before running `create`, `build`, or other verbs associated with building Slurm, your system should be up to date and have the proper versions of [Slurm's dependencies](https://slurm.schedmd.com/quickstart_admin.html#prereqs) installed.
+Reference the official document linked above for the most up-to-date, system-agnostic requirements, or the provided `requirements` for the requirements for compiling for Fedora 42 with cgroups support.

 Verbs that act on environments:
 * create
 * clone